acquire-ai/deepacquire-site/src/data/post/en/deepacquire-vs-competitors.md

 ### 3. Deep Dives & Q&A

-You can literally chat with the video.
-Confused by two similar-looking words?
+This is the most important difference: you can chat with the video.
+For example:

+- Confused by two similar-looking words?

-* *Ask the AI:* "Are these words etymologically related?"
+  > **Ask the AI:** "Are these words etymologically related?"
-* *Ask the AI:* "How do I distinguish them in this context?"

-You get precise, context-aware answers instantly, without leaving the immersion of the video.
+- Or struggling to tell two near-synonyms apart?
+  > **Ask the AI:** "In this scene, why use A instead of B?"

+You don’t have to leave the immersion of the video.
+DeepAcquire understands the context of what you’re watching—one click gets you a precise, context-aware explanation and analysis, and you can sync it to your wordbook to review anytime.

 ### 4. Contextual Recall